Skip to main content

 • Easiest way: the Booth.Events app will remove this access control automatically if you run it on your Mac.

-• Make sure you are running the app as an administrator (default on Mac)
+2. Make sure you are running the app as an administrator (default on Mac)

-• Faster way, for experts:
+• Faster way, for those comfortable with Terminal:

 • Open Terminal